Deltares/VrtoolDocumentation/README.md

 - [Veiligheidsrendement](https://github.com/Deltares/Veiligheidsrendement/) (or  `vrtool`).
     - Includes the database definition and a `ORM` wrapper.
-- [Veiligheidsrendement Tools](https://github.com/Deltares/VrToolPreprocess) (or `vrtoolpreprocess`).
+- [Veiligheidsrendement Tools](https://github.com/Deltares/VRSuiteUtils) (or `vrtoolpreprocess`).
 A set of tools for pre- and post-processing data for the `vrtool`.
-- Data Dashboard (to be defined).
+- [Data Dashboard](https://github.com/Deltares/VrtoolDashboard).
+A web interface data viewer with all possible computation scenarios and results related to a given database.

 # Project structure
 ```